 That being said, not everyone is going to read every word of your carefully-constructed copy.
 Sad, but true.
 So make your finished product accessible to everyone.
 You should give (lazy) people the option to scan through the copy if they want, but it shouldn’t detract from the meat of your message.
 Some people will read every word, and they might even enjoy it if you’re a half-decent writer.
 Don’t forget about them.

-- Construct it like a story
+- Does it read like a story?

 At the risk of repeating ourselves, we’d like to reiterate that your name is not Ernest Hemingway, and you did not blow your brains out with a shotgun in 1961.
 You also don’t need to write like Hemingway to write well.
 But well-written copy should still follow a story-like structure, with each sentence leading into the next.
 Construct a narrative around your message, with a beginning, middle and end.
 People like stories, and they don’t like it when things end abrup

 The bonus item on our copywriting checklist is simple.
 Edit, edit and edit again.
 Your first draft will almost never be your final draft, unless you’re...erm...Hemingway?